granule-project/granule/TESTING.md

     stack test

 Individual parts of the suite can be run by package.
-For example, the following just runs the unit tests for the frontend:
+For example, the following just runs all the unit tests for the frontend:

     stack test granule-frontend

+Or individual unit tests files, e.g., the following runs the unit tests in just `TypeSpec`:

+    stack test granule-frontend --ta "--match \"TypesSpec\""

 # Integration tests